How to Start a Career in Crime Scene Cleaning

 What is Crime Scene Cleaning?

-Crime scene cleaning, also referred to as forensic cleanup or biohazard remediation, involves cleaning and disinfecting areas exposed to traumatic incidents such as crimes, accidents, or unattended deaths.
+Crime scene cleaning, also referred to as forensic cleanup or biohazard remediation, involves cleaning and disinfecting areas exposed to traumatic incidents such as crimes, accidents, or unattended deaths, including murder scenes and other places where traumatic events have occurred.
 These professionals ensure that the scene is restored to a safe and sanitary condition by removing biohazards, such as bodily fluids, and mitigating health risks.

 Here’s what you need to understand about the job: